REVIEW: CABASSE EOLE 4 5.1 SPEAKER SYSTEM

 When the box arrived, it was no bigger than one that I'd expect a woofer to come in.
-I knew that the Eole 4 was going to be, but this was something else.
+I knew that the Eole 4 wasn't going to be huge in size, but this was something else.

 Inside that compact carton, carefully cossetted, was five spherical satellite speakers measuring just 13 centimetres in diameter.
 Joining the satellites is the 39x39x15cm active woofer.
 The woofer was packaged upside down so that its feet became handles with which to extricate the 9kg Lipari sub.
 The satellites weigh 1.4 kilograms each and, in the lowest level of packaging, come with magnetic cups.

 Behind those curved grilles, the satellites pack a 2-way coaxial system.
-In this small space is a 10 cm driver taking care of the lows and mids and in the middle is tweeter measuring just shy of 3cm.
+In this small space is a 10 cm driver taking care of the lows and mids and, in the middle, is a tweeter measuring just shy of 3cm.
 This tiny ball of sound can output 150 to 22,000 Hz.
 At maximum peak load, they can handle 490 watts although they run at a maximum of 70 watts.